Usman-Ubaid/Task-Tracker/README.md

 # Task-Tracker
-A React To-do Project that includes React UI and JSON-Server for a mock backend.
+A React To-Do Project that includes React UI and a mock backend JSON-Server.

 ## Usage